sandy081/Copy-Work-Items/README.md

 * States and resolutions are copied

+* Copy links and attachments

+* Copy internal information like Ranking

-Restrictions
+### Restrictions

 * Users are mapped by user id.
 Defaults to Unassigned user or Current user (creator, comments)

 * Found In, Planned For are set to unassigned

-It provides following options while copying
+* Retains data only from built in attributes

+### Additional Options

 * To replace sensitive information

 * Add tags to the copied work items

-* Copy the links of the work items

-* Copy attachments
+* Enable or disable copying links and attachments

-* Copy or retain internal information like ranking
+* Enable or disable copying internal information

-## Install and Usage
+## Install

-Install it on top of RTC Eclipse Client using the following update site link:
+Install on top of RTC Eclipse Client using the following update site

 https://raw.githubusercontent.com/sandy081/Copy-Work-Items/master/Update-Site/site.xml

 **Pre Requisite** - Rational Team Concert 5.0.2 Client

+## Usage

+* Create a work item query to match work items to be copied

+* Right click on the query and select 'Copy Work Items...' option

+* Select the target repository and project area into which work items are to be imported

+* Click finish to copy with default options

+* Click next to choose options and finish